USS Scorpion (PY-3): World War I

 World War I began in August 1914, and in November 1914 the Ottoman Empire entered it on the side of the Central Powers.
 During the first years of the war, the Ottoman government held Scorpion at Constantinople.
 The U.S. entered the war on the side of the Allies on 6 April 1917, and, on 11 April 1917 the Ottoman government interned Scorpion.
 Under Ottoman Turkish guard from 15 November 1917, she was allowed to assist British personnel released from prisoner-of-war camps in the interior of the Ottoman Empire during late October 1918.
-Under the Armistice of Mudros of 30 October 1918, the participation of the Ottoman Empire in World War I ended on 31 October 1918, and on 9 November 1918, the Ottoman Empire allowed Scorpion to resume her previous activities and soon thereafter she began assisting the many refugees in the area.
+Under the Armistice of Mudros of 30 October 1918, the participation of the Ottoman Empire in World War I ended on 31 October 1918, and on 9 November 1918, the Ottoman Empire allowed Scorpion under Lieutenant Commander Herbert S. Babbitt to resume her previous activities and soon thereafter she began assisting the many refugees in the area.
+On 18 December 1918, Commander Elmer W. Tod relieved Babbitt in command of the Scorpion.
+Babbitt had not only befriended Talaat Pasha, the Minister of the Interior who held sway on the fate of his crew, but also German Lieutenant Commander Hermann Lorey in Constantinople, who would later become a Rear Admiral.

 Post-war

 With the arrival at Constantinople of Rear Admiral Mark L. Bristol, U.S. High Commissioner to the Ottoman Empire and Senior U.S. Naval Officer in Turkish Waters, Scorpion assumed duties as flagship and dispatch vessel, continuing, at the same time, her station ship and relief work.
 Redesignated PY-3 in 1920 when the U.S. Navy instituted its alphanumeric hull classification system, she shifted to Phaleron Bay, Greece, in November 1923 and took up duties as station ship in the eastern Mediterranean.
 In late 1926, Commander Moses B. Byington took command.
 On 16 June 1927, she departed the Mediterranean under Commander Byington and steamed west to return to the U.S. On 11 July 1927, she arrived at Philadelphia.